Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 To see the source of the following graph, please visit [my code](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/analysis.md#back-channels).
 ![png](images/top_20_back_channels.png)

 Unfortunately, a lot of the back channels were inaudible, with 303 being inaudible.
 I do not expect that having the inaudible utterances would impact the results greatly.
-However, the top back channels (mm, yeah, laughter, yes, right, etc..) make sense as they are one syllable, common phrases to not agreement, and laughter is a common in conversations.
+However, the top back channels (mm, yeah, laughter, yes, right, etc..) make sense as they are one syllable, common phrases to note agreement, and laughter is a common in conversations.

 Laughter is marked as plural and singlular because when 2 speakers laughed at the same time, the format was \<speaker1 and speaker2 laugh\>.